klalicki/portfolio-builder/README.md

 This component allows you to add a gallery of images to the page.
 Each image can have a caption.
 When you click on an image, it will open in a lightbox where you can view a larger version of the image, and scroll through the other images in the gallery.

+#### Hero Section

+A header component with a background image (that supports parallax scrolling) and a place to put text or other content.

+#### Multi-Column Layout

+This component gives you a flexible multi-column layout where you can set the size of each column, and control how the columns stretch/shrink on different screen sizes.

+#### Simple 12-col Multi-Column Layout

+This component gives you a simpler multi-column layout where you can place content in a 12-column grid.
+This layout automatically collapses to a single column on smaller screens

+#### HTML Embed

+This component allows you to insert raw HTML code.
+This would be useful for embedding a video, audio player, or other custom content.

+#### Custom Width Container

+This allows you to create a section of content that is a specific width, rather than the site-wide content width.
+This can be useful for creating a section that stands out from the rest of the page.

+#### Link to File

+This component allows you to upload a file to the site and create a link.
+This is useful for sharing documents like PDFs.

+#### Custom CSS Container

+This component creates a `<div>` and gives you the ability to add CSS directly to it.
+You can insert other content inside this component.

+### Portfolio Views (Pages and Homepage only)

+This component allows you to display a grid of projects from a specific portfolio group, or from the 'all items' group.
+There are 4 different layouts to choose from.
+All layouts can be customized from the 'Portfolio Layout Settings' section in the editor.

+## Menu

+There are two menu variants available in the site: a topbar and a side panel.
+On both variants, the menu becomes a 'hamburger' on smaller screens.
+The menu's items are automatically generated from the pages and portfolio groups you have created.
+You can adjust spacing, colors, and fonts in the 'Menu' section of the editor.

+## Fonts

+The site is able to load fonts from Google Fonts and Adobe Fonts, as well as any other font service that provides a `<link>` tag to include in the document.
+You can specify 3 font familes to use in the 'Link Fonts' section of the editor.

+For each font family, you will need the `<link>` tag from the font service.
+You will also need to paste the 'font-family' text from the font service.
+Make sure that you don't include the text 'font-family:' in the field, just the font name and fallback fonts.

+## Typography Options

+This is where you set the font parameters for the entire site.
+I know this page looks kinda overwhelming, but I promise it is easier to use than it looks.
+At the top you can set a base font size for desktop and mobile devices.
+You will then be able to use 'rem' units when setting font sizes elsewhere to have them based on this base size.
+1rem is equal to the base font size.

+## Custom CSS

+In the 'General Settings' section, you can add custom CSS that will be applied across the site.
+This is useful for making small tweaks to the design that aren't available in the editor.
+If you add custom CSS classes to a component, you will be able to style it using this field.

+_Note that CSS specificity rules still apply, so you may need to use more specific selectors to override the default styles._

+# Questions/Issues/Feature Requests

+If you have any questions, issues, or feature requests, please open an issue on this repository or email me!
+I'm always looking for ways to improve this project and make it more useful for others.